MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

   * The ability to configure the mode for execute stored procedure with named parameters or not named is added in a configuration window of the Generic SQL management agent in the page 'Global Parameters'.
-In the page 'Global Parameters' there is check box with the label 'Use named parameters to execute a stored procedure' which is responsible for mode for execute stored procedure with named parameters or not.
+In the page 'Global Parameters', there is check box with the label 'Use named parameters to execute a stored procedure', which is responsible for mode for execute stored procedure with named parameters or not.
     * Currently, the ability to execute stored procedure with named parameters works only for databases IBM DB2 and MSSQL.
 For databases Oracle and MySQL this approach doesn’t work:
-      * The SQL syntaxes of MySQL doesn’t support named parameters in stored procedures.
+      * The SQL syntax of MySQL doesn’t support named parameters in stored procedures.
       * The ODBC driver for the Oracle doesn’t support named parameters for named parameters in stored procedures)